whofferbert/midi-cmd-server/README.md

 Note about sudo
 ---------------

-This script requires root to run, so you need to call it with sudo if you are not the root user.
+This script requires root to run, so you need to call it with sudo, without a password, or save the startup under the root crontab without the need for sudo.

-To have this work on boot, you must not have sudo require a password to work.
+To have this work on boot with sudo, you must not have sudo require a password to work.

 You can achieve this by adding a new file and rule to your sudoers config. with visudo (username modep in examples):